Policy and Procedure #409.0, Licensed Child Care in Schools

 1. Policy Statement

-The York Region District School Board is committed to building strong partnerships with child care operators in order to support planning, curriculum and program coordination that will benefit students, families and our school communities.
-The York Region District School Board supports the vision for early learning and care in Ontario.
-Through successful relationships, the Board collaborates with early years partners to guide and transform practices to support a common approach to pedagogy in early years settings.
+The York Region District School Board (YRDSB) is committed to developing and fostering collaborative partnerships with early learning and care agencies in order to support planning, curriculum and program coordination that will benefit students, families and school communities.
+The YRDSB supports the vision for early learning and care in Ontario.
+Through meaningful relationships, the Board engages with early year’s partners to guide and develop practices to support a common approach to pedagogy across early year’s settings.
+Collectively, the Board and early year’s partners will strive to build safe and welcoming working and learning environments that are inclusive of all communities, free of racism and hate for all students, staff and families.

-1. reviewing the Licensed Child Care in Schools policy in accordance with the priorities in the Multi-Year Plan and the approved policy review cycle; and
+1. reviewing the Early Learning and Child Care in Schools policy in accordance with the priorities in the Multi-Year Strategic Plan and the approved policy review cycle; and

-2. understanding and communicating with members of the community about the Licensed Child Care in Schools policy, as required.
+2. understanding and communicating with members of the community about the Early Learning and Child Care in Schools policy, as required.

 1. implementing and operationalizing the Licensed Child Care in Schools policy.